-Academic Advising works in partnership with Faculty Advisors to assist with the advisement of all students at Texas A&M University-Texarkana.
+Academic Advising works in partnership with Faculty Advisors to assist with the advisement of all undergraduate students at Texas A&M University-Texarkana.
 This collaboration is intended to provide a holistic advising experience for all students.
 Our professional academic advisors assist students with adjustment to college life, monitor students’ academic progress as needed, and assist students with course selection and scheduling.
 In addition to face-to-face sessions, Academic Advisors are available by email, phone, or video conferencing to accommodate our distance learning population.

 A&M-Texarkana's Academic Advising Mission Statement